UW-Madison-DSI/pixi-docker-chtc/examples/hello_pytorch/htcondor/README.md

 Test set: Average loss: 0.0270, Accuracy: 9913/10000 (99%)
 ```

+The job will also return the trained model serialized as a PyTorch model archive named `mnist_cnn.pt`.

 ### Resources

 CHTC's documentation has good resources on how to effectively use GPU resources on CHTC.